mattfbacon/sound-test/README.md

 ### Explanation

 Each line consists of a duration, either "rest" or a series of notes, the latter optionally including an articulation and velocity.
 Sections are separated by commas.
+There are also comments.
 Some examples:

 ```c
 // comments also allowed (only on their own line)